open-awesome/ptah-editor/src/components/sections/README.md

 You can make a new group or add your component to an existing one.
 It may be useful to take a look at [this well-commented example](https://github.com/ProtocolONE/ptah-editor/tree/develop/src/components/sections/sample.vue) before you create a new section as it explains the whole process well.
 You need to turn on the component [in the editor](https://github.com/ProtocolONE/ptah-editor/blob/develop/src/components/pages/VuseEditor.vue) after you have created it.

 Done.
-Now your section can be found in the left panel of Plat editor.
+Now your section can be found in the left panel of Ptah editor.